 Extra fluids – make them colourful: Dehydration – the lack of adequate fluids in the body – can lead to pre-term labour.
 So make sure to drink more fluids – at least eight glasses of water a day, in addition to other liquids such as fresh fruit juices and herbal teas.

-Extra attention – make your meals healthy and balanced: On the whole, a healthy, balanced diet of 5-6 meals a day is very important, especially in the case of a multiple pregnancy.
+Extra attention – make your meals healthy and balanced: On the whole, a healthy, balanced diet of 5-6 meals a day is very important, especially in the case of multiple pregnancies.
 An adequate amount of nutrients will ensure a healthy pregnancy and eventually healthy babies.

 A sample menu of approximately 2,500 calories would consist of: